-- 15. In March 2021, the Company issued 1,050,000 of its ordinary shares represented by 35,000 ADSs to certain consultants in exchange for their services with fair value of \$ 68. - 16.
-On August 16, 2021, the Company completed a registered direct offering with an institutional investor pursuant to which it sold (i) 57,000,000 ordinary shares represented by 1,900,000 ADSs, and (ii) a pre-funded warrant to purchase 93,000,000 ordinary shares represented by 3,100,000 ADSs at an offering price of \$2.00 per ADS and \$1.999 per pre-funded warrant, for aggregate gross proceeds of approximately \$10,000 (without taking into account any proceeds from any future exercises of warrants issued in the concurrent private placement), before deducting the placement agent's fees and other estimated offering expenses payable by the Company.
+11. On August 16, 2021, the Company completed a registered direct offering with an institutional investor pursuant to which it sold (i) 57,000,000 ordinary shares, and (ii) a pre-funded warrant to purchase 93,000,000 ordinary shares at an offering price of \$0.07 per Ordinary share and \$0.06 per pre-funded warrant, for aggregate gross proceeds of approximately \$10,000 (without taking into account any proceeds from any future exercises of warrants issued in the concurrent private placement), before deducting the placement agent's fees and other estimated offering expenses payable by the Company.

-The Company has also sold to the investor, in a concurrent private placement, unregistered warrants to purchase up to an aggregate of 5,000,000 ADSs.
-The warrants have an exercise price of \$ 2.00 per ADS and are exercisable at any time upon issuance and will expire three years following the effectiveness of an initial resale registration statement registering the ADSs issuable upon the exercise of the warrants.
+The Company has also sold to the investor, in a concurrent private placement, unregistered warrants to purchase up to an aggregate of 150,000,000 Ordinary shares.
+The warrants have an exercise price of \$ 0.07 per Ordinary share and are exercisable at any time upon issuance and will expire three years following the effectiveness of an initial resale registration statement registering the ADSs issuable upon the exercise of the warrants.

-As of the financial statements date, the Company received a total of \$ 9,997 and issued 57,000,000 ordinary shares represented by 1,900,000 ADSs and 93,000,000 ordinary shares represented by 3,100,000 ADSs following the exercise of the pre-funded warrants (issuance expenses were \$1,307).
+During the year ended December 31, 2021, the Company received a total of \$ 9,997 and issued 57,000,000 ordinary shares and 93,000,000 ordinary shares following the exercise of the pre-funded warrants (issuance expenses were \$1,307).